Cozy Peach Kitchen

 Instructions

-• Heat a large skillet over medium-high heat.
+• Heat a large skillet over medium heat.
 Add olive oil.
-Once hot, add onion, carrot and celery and sauté until softened, about 6-8 minutes.
-Add garlic and sauté a minute more or until golden and aromatic.
+Once hot, add onion, carrot, celery, and salt.
+Sauté until softened, about 6 to 8 minutes.
+Add garlic and sauté an additional 2 to 3 minutes, or until golden and aromatic.

-• Add the rosemary, parsley, thyme and sage.
-Cook for another minute to bloom the herbs, adding extra olive oil as needed.
-Stir in the vegetable broth, salt and pepper.
+• Stir in the rosemary, parsley, thyme, and sage.
+Cook for another minute to bloom the herbs, stirring frequently.

-• Lightly oil an 8x11 or similarly sized baking dish (I used 10x10 in the photos).
-Add stale bread to the dish.
+• Meanwhile, add stale bread to the baking dish.
 Drizzle with melted butter.
-Pour in the vegetable broth mixture, stirring to combine.
+Pour in the simmering vegetable broth mixture, stirring to combine.
 Sprinkle Parmesan evenly over the stuffing.

 • Cover with foil and bake for 30 minutes at 350F.
-Remove foil and bake another 10 to 15 minutes, until the cheese is golden and bubbling.
-Enjoy garnished with fresh parsley.
+Remove the foil and bake another 10 to 15 minutes, until the cheese is golden and bubbling.
+Enjoy!

 Notes

-2. Herbs: One tablespoon chopped fresh herbs can be replaced with one teaspoon dry herbs.
+2. Herbs: One tablespoon of fresh chopped herbs can be replaced with one teaspoon of dry herbs.

 3. Making ahead: Fresh bread can be torn into bite-sized pieces 2-3 days in advance.
+Store in a closed container at room temperature.
 Prepare the sautéed vegetables and vegetable broth 1-2 days in advance.
-When you are ready to make the stuffing, simply pour melted butter and the vegetable broth mixture over the stuffing and follow recipe instructions to cook.
+When you are ready to make the stuffing, simply pour melted butter and simmering vegetable broth mixture over the stuffing and follow recipe instructions to cook.

 4. Leftovers: Keep leftovers refrigerated in a closed container for 3-4 days.
 Reheat in the oven at 350 degrees until warmed through for the best texture.
 Reheating in the microwave works but will yield softer stuffing.